 Your doctor may advise you to take your first dose before bedtime, because it can make you feel dizzy.
-After the first dose, if you don't feel dizzy, you can take sotalol in the morning.
+After the first dose, if you do not feel dizzy, you can take sotalol in the morning.

-If you have sotalol twice a day, try to take it in the morning and in the evening.
+If you take sotalol twice a day, try to take it in the morning and in the evening.

 Take sotalol even if you feel well, as you will still be getting the benefits of the medicine.

 The usual dose of sotalol is between 80mg and 320mg a day.
-If you experience irregular heartbeats several times a day, your doctor may prescribe a higher daily dose of up to 640mg.
+If you get irregular heartbeats several times a day, your doctor may prescribe a higher daily dose of up to 640mg.

 If you are older or have kidney problems, your doctor may give you a lower dose.